 As mentioned above, the potential benefits of NSI-189 are:

-- Positive effects appear to persist after treatment ceases
+- Positive effects may persist after treatment ceases.

 Because NSI-189 is still in its infancy as a clinical treatment for MDD and cognitive disorders, anecdotal information is important for those determining if they want to try NSI-189.
 This community poll conducted by /u/MisterYouAreSoDumb on /r/nootropics is useful for seeing various users’ experiences with NSI-189

 A Reddit user, Code_of_Error, relayed his experience with NSI-189 in a post on reddit:

 I have been on NSI-189 Phosphate for three weeks now.
 I take 40mg orally once per day.
 I used to take it sublingually, but I learned that doing so may be counterproductive due to the possibility that too much is absorbed.
 Apparently, 40mg-80mg ORALLY was the sweet spot in clinical trials, so sublingual administration has too many unknowns to be worth it.
 Albeit, the freebase form is a different story.

 Anyway, I started exploring this substance in hopes of counteracting my chronic brain fog, slight depersonalization, anhedonia, general feelings of haziness, and slow cognition.